sully6768/summit2017/summit2017-fuse-camel-springboot/README.md

     oc logs <name of pod>

-You can also use the OpenShift [web console](https://docs.openshift.com/container-platform/3.3/getting_started/developers_console.html#developers-console-video) to manage the running pods, and view logs and much more.
+You can also use the openshift [web console](https://docs.openshift.com/container-platform/3.3/getting_started/developers_console.html#developers-console-video) to manage the running pods, and view logs and much more.

 ### Running via an S2I Application Template